box/developer.box.com/guides/box-ai/extract-metadata.md

 </Message>

 Box AI API allows you to query a document and extract metadata based on a provided prompt.
-**Freeform** means that the prompt can include any type of data: JSON, XML, YAML, or even plain text.
+**Freeform** means that the prompt can include a stringified version of formats such as JSON or XML, or even plain text.

 ## Send a request